Sundowner Syndrome in Dogs - How to Manage Night Time Anxiety and Restlessness

 Dogs who aren't crate-trained can be confined to a room with a comfortable bed and drinking water.
 If your pet is accustomed to sleeping in the same room as you, you could simply close the bedroom door and see if that helps.

 Being crated or confined can actually increase anxiety in some dogs, so be sure to monitor your pet carefully.

 If the pacing and restlessness is extreme, or none of the other methods help, it may be time to consider medication.
 Talk to your veterinarian about anti-anxiety meds or Anipryl, a drug that's used to treat dementia in dogs.
 Anipryl doesn't work for all dogs and for those that it helps, it appears to have a limited time span in which it helps.
 It's still worth a discussion if your dog appears to be stressed or anxious.

 Dealing with sundowner syndome in dogs can be frustrating (especially when you're exhausted from lack of sleep!) but remember, despite the sundowning, your dog is still the same dog you've always loved.
 Be patient, be gentle, and understand that he isn't behaving this way on purpose.
 It can take time and some help from your veterinarian to figure out what method, or combination of methods, works best to help minimize the symptoms and allow your dog - and you! - to get some rest.
+Be sure to take good care of yourself while taking good care of your dog, as caregiver burnout can become an issue.
 Patience, understanding, and plenty of love will help to reassure your dog that he's still an important part of your family.

 My dog is 15 years old and we recognise this behaviour every evening now .
 There are periods where she is settled but a lot of the time she just doesn’t know what she wants and paces and pants constantly.
 This has only happened over the past year to year and a half.
 Such a shame really but thanks for the information.